Jayadeepav/rag-chatbot/README.md

-# RAG Chatbot (CPU, Open Source)
+🚀 RAG Chatbot (Open Source, CPU-Friendly)

-This is a Retrieval-Augmented Generation (RAG) chatbot built with:
+This project implements a Retrieval-Augmented Generation (RAG) chatbot, allowing you to upload documents, generate embeddings, and query them using a local LLM.

-- Streamlit (UI)
-- ChromaDB (vector database)
+🔧 Tech Stack

+Streamlit → Interactive UI for chatting and document upload

+ChromaDB → Vector database to store and retrieve document embeddings

-- HuggingFace embeddings (BAAI/bge-small-en-v1.5)
+HuggingFace Embeddings → BAAI/bge-small-en-v1.5 for high-quality text embeddings

+FAISS (alternative to ChromaDB, optional) → Fast similarity search and retrieval

-- Phi-2 GGUF (LLM, runs locally with llama.cpp)
+Phi-2 GGUF (via llama.cpp) → Lightweight, local LLM for answering queries

-- PyPDF2 for PDF document processing
+PyPDF2 & Text loaders → For PDF and TXT document ingestion and preprocessing

+📂 Features

+Upload PDFs or text files

+Automatic document ingestion and chunking

+Generate embeddings using HuggingFace models

+Store embeddings in ChromaDB / FAISS

+Query the documents using a local Phi-2 model (no API needed)

+CPU-friendly setup (runs locally without GPU)

 Created with ❤️ by Jayadeepa V\